Want to do Correlation in Excel but Don't Know How?

 3. QI Macros will do the math and analysis for you.

-To understand and explore the linear relationships between two or more sets of numbers, Excel provides tools to analyze the variance (i.e., covariance) and relationships (i.e., co-relation) between two or more sets of numbers.
+Excel's data analysis toolpak provides tools to analyze the variance (i.e., covariance) and relationships (i.e., co-relation) between two or more sets of numbers but it can be difficult to use.

-Here is an example of correlation analysis in Excel using QI Macros add-in.
+Example of correlation analysis using QI Macros Excel add-in.

 Sample data